gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 {{{example url="../webgl-2d-drawimage-03.html" }}}

 Unlike the canvas 2D api our WebGL version handles cases the canvas 2D `drawImage` does not.

 For one we can pass in a negative width or height for either source or dest.
 A negative `srcWidth` will select pixels to the left of `srcX`.
 A negative `dstWidth` will draw to the left of `dstX`.
 In the canvas 2D api these are errors at best or undefined behavior at worst.

 {{{example url="../webgl-2d-drawimage-04.html" }}}

 Another is since we're using a matrix we can do [any matrix math we want](webgl-2d-matrices.html).

 For example we could rotate the texture coordinates around the center of the texture.

 Changing the texture matrix code to this

     *  // just like a 2d projection matrix except in texture space (0 to 1)
-    *  // instead of clip space
+    *  // instead of clip space.
+This matrix puts us in pixel space.
-    *  var texProjectionMatrix = makeScale(1 / texWidth, 1 / texHeight, 1);
+    *  var texMatrix = m4.scaling(1 / texWidth, 1 / texHeight, 1);
     *
-    *  // because we're using a porjeciton matrix that converts to pixels
-    *  // the scale and translation are now in pixels
-    *  var texScaleMatrix = makeScale(srcWidth, srcHeight, 1);
-    *  var texTranslationMatrix = makeTranslation(srcX, srcY, 0);
-    *
     *  // We need to pick a place to rotate around
-    *  // so the pre rotation matrix moves the texcoords
-    *  // so the center of the texture is at the origin
+    *  // We'll move to the middle, rotate, then move back
-    *  var texPreRotationMatrix = makeTranslation(texWidth * -0.5, texHeight * -0.5, 0);
+    *  var texMatrix = m4.translate(texMatrix, texWidth * 0.5, texHeight * 0.5, 0);
-    *  var texRotationMatrix = makeZRotation(srcRotation);
+    *  var texMatrix = m4.zRotate(texMatrix, srcRotation);
-    *  // the post rotation matrix moves the points back
-    *  // over the texture after they've been rotated.
-    *  var texPostRotationMatrix = makeTranslation(texWidth * 0.5, texHeight * 0.5, 0);
+    *  var texMatrix = m4.translate(texMatrix, texWidth * -0.5, texHeight * -0.5, 0);
     *
-    *  // multiply them together
+    *  // because were in pixel space
+    *  // the scale and translation are now in pixels
-    *  var texMatrix = makeIdentity();
+    *  var texMatrix = m4.translate(texMatrix, srcX, srcY, 0);
-    *  texMatrix = matrixMultiply(texMatrix, texScaleMatrix);
-    *  texMatrix = matrixMultiply(texMatrix, texTranslationMatrix);
-    *  texMatrix = matrixMultiply(texMatrix, texPreRotationMatrix);
-    *  texMatrix = matrixMultiply(texMatrix, texRotationMatrix);
-    *  texMatrix = matrixMultiply(texMatrix, texPostRotationMatrix);
-    *  texMatrix = matrixMultiply(texMatrix, texProjectionMatrix);
+    *  var texMatrix = m4.scale(texMatrix, srcWidth, srcHeight, 1);

       // Set the texture matrix.
       gl.uniformMatrix4fv(textureMatrixLocation, false, texMatrix);